Putin: Russia's post-Soviet tsar

 He posed with pretty much every wild predator which could be found in Russia, including a tiger, snow leopard and polar bear.
 He dived to the bottom of Lake Baikal in a mini-submarine and drove a Formula 1 car.

-"Vladimir Vladimirovich, why such extremes?
+"Vladimir Vladimirovich, why such extreme?
 You understand that this is dangerous?" asked a concerned journalist when Putin returned from a scientific whale-tagging expedition on choppy seas in 2010.

 "Living in general is dangerous," Putin quipped back.